 41. Remuneration and allowances

-A Committee member shall be paid from moneys standing to the credit of the Fisheries Research and Development Fund such remuneration and travelling and other allowances as the Minister may from time to time after consultation with the Minister for Public Sector Management 3 determine.
+A Committee member shall be paid from moneys standing to the credit of the Fisheries Research and Development Account such remuneration and travelling and other allowances as the Minister may from time to time after consultation with the Minister for Public Sector Management 3 determine.

 [Section 41 amended by No. 49 of 1996 s.
-64.]
+64; No. 77 of 2006 s.
+17.]

 42. Protection of Committee members